zorazrr/opencv-ecr-lambda/README.md

 ## GitHub Workflow

-Otherwise, GitHub should take care of updating the container image on push.
+Alternatively, GitHub should take care of updating the container image on push.
 Several secrets are needed for this:

 ```
 ACCESS_KEY=